OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **c:\transforms\connstrings.mytransform.config** to file **config\app.config**

-### Using an absolute path to the transform, and applying it against multiple files
+### Using an absolute path to the transform, and applying it against multiple files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathtothetransform,andapplyingitagainstmultiplefilesUsinganabsolutepathtothetransform,andapplyingitagainstmultiplefiles}

 Given a package which has the structure: